 What does your net worth mean?

-Net worth generally means the total wealth when you consider all assets and liabilities— whether individual, business or household.
+Net worth generally means the total wealth when you factor in all assets and liabilities—whether for an individual, existing business, or household.

-Essentially, your total cash flow is everything you own, excluding everything you owe.
+Essentially, your total cash flows represent everything you own, minus everything you owe, playing a key role in your business valuation methods.
 It is a pretty easy economic index to calculate.
-Also, your total profit is essential for defining your overall financial direction both in business and private life.
+Also, your total profit, derived through discounted cash flow, is essential for defining your overall financial direction in both business and private life.

 You have a positive cash inflow when your assets are more than your liabilities.
 It means you are in an excellent financial situation.
-The opposite refers to a negative net worth with more causes for deep concern and worry due to severe economic losses.
+The opposite refers to a negative net worth with more causes for deep concern and worry due to severe economic losses, reflecting poor financial security and risky financial records.

-Now that you know the meaning of NW, the next thing is to understand how it works and how to calculate it.
+Now that you know the meaning of net worth, the next step is to understand how it works and how to calculate it using various business valuation methods like the income approach.
 Here is how!

 How does net worth work?

-Generally, your cash inflow is not a fixed value.
-As a result, it is constantly subject to change.
-It only reflects your financial value at the time you calculate it.
-However, the only way to calculate your total profit is to subtract your liabilities from your assets.
+However, the only way to calculate your total profit, a key business's valuation metric, is to subtract your liabilities from your assets, which may include both tangible assets and intangible assets.
 Essentially, your assets are everything you own with monetary value.
 On the other hand, your liabilities are all your financial obligations that deplete your funds.
 Examples of liabilities include but are not limited to debt, mortgages, etc.

 What are the types of net worth?